BioinfoMachineLearning/EnQA/README.md

   --af2_pdb AF2_PDB           Optional.
 PDBs from AlphaFold2 predcition for index correction with input pdb
 ```

+You may need to set execution permission for utils/lddt and files under utils/SGCN/bin.

 # Example usages

 Running on a E(n)-Equivariant model under example folder: